 Hyundai Nexo N variant now a realistic possibility

 Hyundai has indicated that hydrogen-powered cars could have an N high-performance variant.
-This might become possible in the next-gen Nexo, which could be about three years away.
-Speaking at the Hyundai N Day on April 28, Thomas Schemera, Executive Vice President, Head of Customer Experience Division, Hyundai, said:
+This might become possible in the new Nexo.
+Speaking at the Hyundai N Day on April 28, 2021, Thomas Schemera, Executive Vice President, Head of Customer Experience Division, Hyundai, said:

 Ever since we presented the hydrogen-powered N 2025 Vision Gran Turismo concept, sustainable driving fun has been N’s way of realizing Hyundai’s vision of “Progress for Humanity.”
 Now it’s time to make that vision become reality, no matter whether it’s battery electric or fuel cell electric or even more interestingly, a combination of both!Thomas Schemera, Executive Vice President, Head of Customer Experience Division, Hyundai (Hyundai N Day 2021)